Tree orders placed after July 1st, 2023 will not ship until spring of 2024!

 Why plant Hybrid SuperTrees?
 Other trees can take 30 years to give you shade and provide a visual barrier from unsightly views.
 If you need a fast-growing hedge row that will provide quick protection from wind, snow, dust or noise then place your order today and get your Hybrid SuperTrees in the ground soon!
 We encourage you to plant a variety of other species outside the perimeter of Hybrid SuperTrees as well, so that in twenty years you will have a beautiful, mature stand of trees inside the declining row of willows.

 A Word of Caution: Please avoid purchasing Hybrid trees from nurseries or online sellers who offer them BARE-ROOT.
 The death loss percentage is very high (35%+) because the Salix species DOES NOT like to be bare-rooted, and will tend to die in high percentages.
 This means extra work for you even if the seller replaces the dead ones.
 If one tree in a row dies, you'll have an open space in your row that is difficult to fill in.
 The new replacement will be very small and the others grow very quickly.
 Remember 35% of those replacements will also die, and so on.
 Our stock is sold as rooted plugs, so the soil COMES WITH enclosing the roots, this way they are never exposed to the air.
 OUR STOCK will NOT die if given even basic care.
 Other species of trees grow well from bare-root stock, but NOT the Salix species.
 OUR STOCK can be planted anytime during the year while bare-root stock should only be sold/planted during the early spring.
-We used to sell these Hybrids bare-root, but we stopped 22 years ago because our rooted plug method is so much better for our seedlings and our customers!
+We do offer these Hybrids bare-root, but only second year transplants, that are larger with fuller root systems, because our rooted plug method is so much better for our customers, with no death loss.

 ADD SOME PLANTSKYDD TO YOUR ORDER!